 I knew that if I called 911 they would send all kinds of people.
 I was right.
 I police officer responded right away.
 I heard his siren and saw his lights before he turned down my street.
 I was impressed with his bravery as he went into the house.
 A county cop then showed up and went in, too.
 He was calling for more people on his shoulder walkie-talkie.

 In the end there was a full-sized firetruck, 3-4 fire and rescue trucks, and 3-4 cop cars parked around my house, all with their lights on.
 A bunch of men stood around in my yard, shooting the breeze.
 More men walked around my house and I thought, "I don't think there's any underwear laying around upstairs.
 I'm so glad I cleaned the kids' rooms and the bathrooms."
 I was standing on the sidewalk in my bright pink robe, holding a confused and sleepy JF.
 I knew all my neighbors were looking.
 I felt like an idiot.

 And the problem?
 It was a lightbulb.
 The lightbulb had short circuited or something (they showed me the burn marks on it) though the bulb wasn't busted and the light fixture itself was fine.
 The cone-shaped lightbulb-cover thing shot the smoke down, which is why it hovered over the sink and not near the ceiling.
 They checked for radon and called it good.

 I apologized for them having to come out because of a lightbulb but they all reassured me that I did the right thing.
-Many of them had been at night our house the night James was born and they were happy to see him.
-One of the firefighters, a man named Dennis, I actually remembered from James' birth.
-He held my hand while they worked on James, something I thought was incredibly kind.
+Many of them had been at night our house the night JF was born and they were happy to see him.
+One of the firefighters, a man named Dennis, I actually remembered from JF's birth.
+He held my hand while they worked on JF, something I thought was incredibly kind.
 I thanked him for doing that and the other men looked at him with little grins on their faces.

 So that was my Saturday night.
 I hope yours was less eventful!